ignaciogomenuka/ignaciogomenuka/README.md

 <h2>Experience</h2>

-Actually working for Havas Argentina, with a Data Analyst role.
+Working for Havas Argentina, with a Data Analyst role.
 Mixing Data Visualization, Extraction and curation with some code :)

 <hr>